jacobbuck/dom-parse/README.md

 # dom-parse

-Safely parse an HTML or XML (including MathML, SVG, XHTML) string into a document object.
+Parse an HTML or XML (including MathML, SVG, XHTML) string into a document object.

 ## Usage